snicoll-scratches/spring-boot-loves-k8s/script.md

 # Before we start

-* Make sure that the docker daemon is up and running
+* Make sure the docker daemon is up and running
-* Make sure that no image named `scribe` or `scribe-custom` exist in the local registry (run `docker images scribe` and `docker images scribe-custom` to confirm)
+* Make sure no image named `scribe` or `scribe-custom` exist in the local registry (run `docker images scribe` and `docker images scribe-custom` to confirm)
 * This script assumes that this project uses Java 1.8.
-Make sure that the project is built.
+Make sure the project has been built.

 # Docker vs. Cloud Native Buildpacks